 © Earle-Napier-Kinnard House

 Constructed in 1868, the Earle-Napier-Kinnard House is a heritage home that dates back to a time when only 700 people lived in the village of Waco.
 The home is a beautiful example of Greek revival architecture, boasting pillared porticos, a pale pink brick exterior, and a wooden banister designed to look like ironwork.
 The home still contains some of its original furnishings, and there is an outdoor children's playhouse built in 1881 that children are still welcome to use today.
 A small admission fee is charged to enter the home, and 30-minute guided tours are available by appointment.

 Overlooking the Brazos River, the East Terrace Museum is a historic house museum located inside the former home of industrialist John Wesley Mann.
 The home is built in the Italianate style, and so it serves as an excellent example of a style of architecture not often seen in this part of the country.
 Some of the home's original furnishings still remain, including a Victorian-style pier mirror and a wooden desk.
-The house is open to the public every Sunday between 1pm and 4pm, and special tours outside of regular operating hours can be arranged by appointment.
+Special tours outside of regular operating hours can be arranged by appointment.